hadley/helpr/ideas.md

 * Main page - display latest changes from CHANGELOG
 * Pull in RSS feeds?
+* Only display loaded packages
+* Display out of date packages
+* Top ten functions and most recently used 10 functions

 Package

+* link to CRAN page
 * links to news & changelogs
 * demos
 * vignettes
+* separate data and functions
+* show internal functions separately

 * see CRAN page for more ideas

 Topic